ils-mac/TR-Inversa/overview/bibliografia.md

 ---

-*Nota importante: Esta bibliografía está sujeta a cambios.
-La profesora comunicará cualquier modificación a los estudiantes de manera oportuna.*
+*Nota importante: Esta bibliografía está sujeta a cambios.*